25 April 2023

-International businesses with UK operations often have overseas employees who visit the UK for short business trips, and the UK business receiving such visitors may have income tax and National Insurance Contributions (NIC) obligations under PAYE in respect of such employees from the first day of their visit to the UK, no matter how short the trip is.
+UK businesses with global operations often have overseas employees who visit the UK for short business trips.
+As travel restrictions on a global basis have continued to be relaxed and global business travel recommences, UK companies receiving such visitors should consider whether there may be income tax and National Insurance Contributions (NIC) obligations under PAYE in respect of such employees from the first day of their visit to the UK, no matter how short the trip is.

-For tax purposes, a potential way of managing this potential PAYE requirement is to enter into a Short-Term Business Visitors Arrangement (‘STBVA’) with HMRC.
-The STBVA can remove the need for the UK business to deduct tax under PAYE where certain conditions are met.
+For tax purposes, a potential way of managing this potential PAYE requirement is to enter a Short-Term Business Visitors Arrangement (STBVA) also called an Appendix 4, with HMRC.
+The STBVA can remove the need for the UK businesses to deduct tax under PAYE where certain conditions are met.
+There are still tracking and reporting obligations, but much less onerous than applying payroll, and can be done via a post-tax year corporate reporting.
 The STBVA does not cover NIC, however, and so NIC will always need to be considered separately.
+The STBVA only applies to countries with which the UK has a Double Tax Agreement.

-If you have entered into a STBVA for the 2019/20 tax year ordinarily you would have been required to submit your report to HMRC by 31 May 2020.
-HMRC has, however, recently confirmed that the 2019/20 Appendix 4 STBV filing deadline has been extended to 31 July 2020 due to the coronavirus outbreak.
+If you have entered a STBVA for the 2022/23 tax year ordinarily you are required to submit your report to HMRC by 31 May 2023.